Ghetto Cyrano

 Ghetto Cyrano is the debut studio album by American R&B duo Christión.
 It was released on November 4, 1997, via Roc-A-Fella Records/Def Jam Recordings.
-The production was handled by the duo themselves, also serving as executive producers together with Damon Dash, Jay-Z and Kareem "Biggs" Burke.
+The album was produced by the duo, also serving as executive producers together with Damon Dash, Jay-Z, and Kareem "Biggs" Burke.
 The album peaked at number 146 on the Billboard 200 and number 23 on the Top R&B/Hip-Hop Albums.
 It was supported with two singles "Full of Smoke", which peaked at No. 53 on the Billboard Hot 100, and "I Wanna Get Next to You".

 Critical reception

 The Los Angeles Times wrote: "Its falsettos trembling over pimp-smooth, reclining grooves, this Bay Area duo coos with a cool attitude about affairs on the street corner and in the boudoir."